 Welcome to the Teaching English to Speakers of Other Languages Program

 The M.A. in Education, Teaching English to Speakers of Other Languages Option is a program designed to meet the needs of English teachers in K-12 classrooms in the United States and abroad.
-In addition, we offer specialization in adult ESL and college-level EFL teaching.
+In addition, we offer specialization in adult ESL and college-level English-as-a-foreign-language (EFL) teaching.

 The large number of students with limited English proficiency in the public schools of California has created a pressing need for teachers with advanced professional preparation in the field of English language development.
 In addition, the teaching of English around the world (EFL, English as a Foreign Language), one of the program emphases, is one of the fastest-growing international professions.

-The College of Education now offers a hybrid online MA-TESOL program.
-California residents may take up to 40 units of the program fully online.
+The College of Education now offers a fully online MA-TESOL program.
+California residents may take some or all units of the program fully online.
 The fieldwork component (EESL 679) requires supervised instruction under special arrangement; it can be completed in a partial residency arrangement.